gunnarnormand/nona-project/wp-content/plugins/better-wp-security/readme.txt

 == Upgrade Notice ==

-= 7.9.0 =
+= 7.9.1 =
-Version 7.9.0 contains new features and bug fixes.
+Version 7.9.1 contains security and bug fixes.
 It is recommended for all users.